-The program description below is for the 2016-17 competition for which the application deadline has passed.
-Information on ACLS’s 2017-18 fellowship programs will be provided on the website in summer 2017.
+The deadline for this program has passed.
+The information below is for information purposes only.
+Information on the 2017-18 competitions will be provided on the website in summer 2017.

 - Award: Amount will depend on the number of collaborators and the duration of the research leaves but will not exceed $201,000 for any one project.